-Main attacks: Spark Man will leap around and try to collide with you.
-He also generates a large spark and tosses it in your general direction.
+Main attacks: Spark Man will leap around and try to collide with Mega Man.
+He also generates a large spark and tosses it in Mega Man's general direction.
 His lair is not flat, making it difficult to avoid him.

 Main attacks: Gemini Man will split in two, and the pair will work in a quasi-juggling pattern: one running along the ground from left to right, trying to collide with Mega Man, and one leaping in the air from right to left.
 When the airborne clone hits the ground, the two exchange roles.
 The Gemini Man clones will also eventually merge and the one will fire his reflective Gemini Laser.

 Main attacks: Needle Man leaps high in the air and fires off consecutive needles at different points during his descent.
-He will also thrust his needle-ridden "hair" your way.
+He will also thrust his needle-ridden "hair" Mega Man's way.

-Main attacks: Magnet Man leaps high in the air and fires off consecutive magnet missiles, which take a right angle downwards depending on where you're standing at the time.
-He will also attempt to pull you into his magnetic field to cause massive damage.
+Main attacks: Magnet Man leaps high in the air and fires off consecutive magnet missiles, which take a right angle downwards depending on where Mega Man is standing at the time.
+He will also attempt to pull Mega Man into his magnetic field to cause massive damage.

-Main attacks: Shadow Man uses a combination of short hops, high jumps and slides to collide with you.
+Main attacks: Shadow Man uses a combination of short hops, high jumps, and slides to collide with Mega Man.
 He will also throw out his Shadow Blades at seemingly random intervals.

-- Shoots a ninja star that goes straight but boomerangs back.
+Weapon: Shadow Blade - Shoots a ninja star that goes straight but boomerangs back.
 Limited range, but can be fired up or down as well as forwards.
-Color Scheme - Purple and Lilac

-Main attacks: Snake Man will fire off several Search Snakes that probe the ground and walls, making it difficult for Mega Man to maneuver around Snake Man's angular lair.
-At the same time, Snake Man will use the make-up of his lair to jump around and attempt to collide with Mega Man.
+Main attacks: Snake Man will fire off several Search Snakes that travels along the ground and walls, making it difficult for Mega Man to maneuver around Snake Man's angular lair.
+At the same time, Snake Man will make use of his lair to jump around and attempt to collide with Mega Man.

-- Shoots a snake-like projectile that travels along the floor.
+Weapon: Search Snake - Shoots a snake-like projectile that travels along the floor.
 Can even move up or down walls.
-Color Scheme - Green and White

 - Rush Coil: Rush becomes a spring board that will launch Mega Man into the air.
 Available from the start.